-SC6.3.1 The University's case against the student will be presented by a senior member of staff, normally the appropriate Authorised Officer.
+- SC6.3.1 The University's case against the student will be presented by a senior member of staff, normally the appropriate Authorised Officer.
 Where possible, the Authorised Officer should attend in person in order for the Committee members to ask him/her questions should they feel this to be appropriate.

-- SC6.3.2 The student shall receive a copy of any documentation, as issued to the Committee, five working days ahead of the meeting.
+Where it is not reasonably practicable for a student to attend in person options for remote participation (e.g. Skype) will be considered. - SC6.3.2 The student shall receive a copy of any documentation, as issued to the Committee, five working days ahead of the meeting.
 This includes any summary document or report issued in accordance with SC5.2 iii).
 In exceptional circumstances, if it is apparent this timescale is not possible, this will be communicated to the student and the reasons for any delay will be detailed. - SC6.3.3 The student shall be entitled to be accompanied by a person as defined in Section SC2.6 above. - SC6.3.4 Adjournment of proceedings may be requested by any party concerned and will be granted at the discretion of the Convenor.
 The Convenor may choose to adjourn at any point during proceedings - SC6.3.5 If witnesses are to be called by any party, statements from the witnesses, together with their full contact details will be made available to the clerk to the committee at least five working days in advance of the meeting.
 Evidence from witnesses will normally take the form of signed statements and witnesses will not usually attend in person.
-Where possible, all parties will be given a copy of any witness statements in advance of the Committee meeting. - SC6.3.6 If the Disciplinary Committee receives oral evidence from any person not called by the student or the Authorised Officer, either party shall be allowed to question that person for the purposes of clarifying any points made. - SC6.3.7 The Convenor of the Disciplinary Committee may elect not to proceed with the whole or any part of the case and may therefore dismiss the whole or irrelevant part as appropriate. - SC6.3.8 Failure by the student to attend at the time specified, except for a written reason acceptable to the Convenor of the Disciplinary Committee, shall not normally preclude the Disciplinary Committee from considering the matter and reaching a decision. - SC6.3.9 The Disciplinary Committee shall consider the alleged offence and reach its decision in private.
+Where possible, all parties will be given a copy of any witness statements in advance of the Committee meeting. - SC6.3.6 If the Disciplinary Committee receives oral evidence from any person not called by the student or the Authorised Officer, either party shall be allowed to question that person for the purposes of clarifying any points made. - SC6.3.7 The Convenor of the Disciplinary Committee may elect not to proceed with the whole or any part of the case and may therefore dismiss the whole or irrelevant part as appropriate. - SC6.3.8 Failure by the student to attend at the time specified, except for a written reason acceptable to the Convenor of the Disciplinary Committee, shall not normally preclude the Disciplinary Committee from considering the matter and reaching a decision.

+SC6.3.9 The Disciplinary Committee shall consider the alleged offence and reach its decision in private.
 The decision shall be communicated to the student by the clerk to the Committee as soon as reasonably practicable after the meeting and in any event within no more than five working days.
 The notice communicating the decision will give reasons for the decision and give details of the right to appeal.